-- 5.21.1 Inappropriate Activity: No student shall consent to and participate in any form of sexual activity.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - 5.21.2 Indecent Exposure: No student shall expose one's intimate body parts or "moon" in public.
+- 5.21.1 Inappropriate Activity: No student shall consent to and participate in any form of sexual activity with another student.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense. - 5.21.2 Indecent Exposure: No student shall expose one's intimate body parts or "moon" in public.
 Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.

-(See sections 4.1 4.3, 4.4). - 5.21.3 Sexual Misconduct: No student shall commit any act of verbal, written, gesture-oriented, or physical sexual misconduct on school property, school buses, at school-sponsored events, or while using school technology resources.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.3, 4.4). - 5.21.4 Sexual Harassment: No student shall participate in physical, verbal or visual conduct of a sexual nature (including, but not limited to, unwelcome sexual advances or gestures, requests for sexual favors, sexually offensive slurs, sexually offensive drawings, photographs or posters directed towards another person) where there is a pattern of harassing behavior or a single significant incident.
+- 5.21.3 Sexual Misconduct: No student shall commit any act of verbal, written, gesture-oriented, or physical sexual misconduct on school property, school buses, at school-sponsored events, or while using school technology resources.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.21.4 Sexual Harassment: No student shall participate in physical, verbal or visual conduct of a sexual nature (including, but not limited to, unwelcome sexual advances or gestures, requests for sexual favors, sexually offensive slurs, sexually offensive drawings, photographs or posters directed towards another person) where there is a pattern of harassing behavior or a single significant incident.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
 (See sections 4.2 4.3, 4.4).
 See Policy JCAC, for further requirements, information and explanation.